Differences between classic apps and Slack apps

 Effects of user deactivation on tokens

-Here's one big step forward for bots in modern Slack apps: deactivation of an installing user no longer has an effect on the app.
+Here's one big step forward for bots in Slack apps: deactivation of an installing user no longer has an effect on the app.

 Posting in public channels and customizing message authorship

-Modern Slack apps do not begin life with the ability to post to any public channel without joining, as classic bots did.
+Slack apps do not begin life with the ability to post to any public channel without joining, as classic bots did.
 Nor do they start with the ability to adjust username or icon when posting messages.

 Good news: with two special scopes, you can gain those abilities by asking for them explicitly.
 Request the chat:write.public scope and chat:write.customize scope, respectively, to gain the ability post in all public channels and adjust your app's message authorship.